 9 Ways to Attract New Generation Hospitality Workers

-Finding and keeping great hospitality staff is harder than ever.
-Younger generations aren’t jumping into these jobs like before.
+Finding and keeping great hospitality talent is harder than ever.
+Younger generations, including restaurant workers, aren't jumping into these jobs like before.
 They want more than just a paycheck - they want work that fits their lifestyle, values, and future goals.
+With the rise of the gig economy and opportunities for freelance work, traditional hospitality roles face stiff competition.

 So, how can you attract new generation hospitality workers and keep them interested, motivated, and devoted to your company for the long term?
 Let us break it down.

-Hospitality has traditionally had a high personnel turnover rate, but it's getting much tougher.
-Many younger workers are turned off by the long hours, poor compensation, and high-stress levels.
-They have more career opportunities in technology, remote work, and gig economy occupations, which provide greater flexibility.
+The hospitality and restaurant industry has traditionally had a high personnel turnover rate, but it's getting much tougher.
+Many younger workers, including restaurant workers, are turned off by the long hours, poor compensation, and high-stress levels.
+They have more career opportunities in technology, remote work, and the gig economy, which provide greater flexibility and options for freelance work.

-Generation Z is a tech-savvy generation that has grown up with quick satisfaction.
-Today's workforce has new expectations for job fulfillment.
+Generation Z is a tech-savvy generation that has grown up with instant gratification.
+Today's gen z workforce has new expectations for job fulfillment.
 Many young professionals see hospitality as a stepping stone rather than a long-term career.

 1. Younger generations are looking beyond their salary.
 They want:

 • Work-life balance – No one enjoys working nonstop and being burnt out.
-Having a flexible schedule is essential for recruiting Gen Z talent.
+Having a flexible schedule is essential for recruiting Gen Z talent, especially in the era of the gig economy and increasing opportunities for freelance work.

 • Fair compensation – They will accept it if they can earn more money in a different career with less stress.
-Offering competitive remuneration is vital for standing out.
+Offering competitive remuneration is vital for standing out, particularly for restaurant workers.

 • A clear professional path – They want to know there's room for advancement.
-Professional development opportunities and potential career options should be highlighted.
+Professional development opportunities and potential career pathways should be highlighted.

 • A positive work environment – Hospitality leaders must develop a friendly working atmosphere.
 A comfortable work culture requires respect, cooperation, and effective leadership.

-• A job that matches their values – Many care about sustainability, diversity and workplace culture.
-Businesses that align with their values will attract and retain
+• A job that matches their values – Many care about sustainability, diversity, and workplace culture.
+Businesses that align with their values will attract and retain Gen Z staff.

 Here’s How to Get Younger Generations to the Hospitality Industry!